FaisalAbusharar/CVDA/README.md

 - Control system volume through keystroke commands
 - Auto-compiler that handles setup and startup integration automatically
 - Implemented slash commands
-- Support for multiple keystrokes in a single command
+- Support for multiple keystrokes in a single command, including a shortcut command
 - Works only on one specific server for privacy reasons
 - Copy text & images directly to your PC's clipboard
 - Retrieve current clipboard contents remotely (Including images)